SA0806/SA0806/README.md

 <h2 align="center">🚀 About Me</h2>

 - Full-stack web developer focused on building scalable web platforms and intelligent systems.
-- Turning ideas into production-ready systems - AI-powered platforms, scalable web apps, and data-driven products built for real-world use.
+- Turning ideas into production-ready systems - AI-powered platforms and data-driven products built for real-world use.

 ---